fusioncharts/dev_centre_docs/getting-started/react-native/your-first-chart-using-react-native.md

 ### Render the Chart

 Finally, get ready to render your first chart using the `react-native-fusioncharts` component.
-Follow the steps mentioned below:
+In your "App.js" file replace your entire code with the code sample below, [Example](https://github.com/fusioncharts/react-native-fusioncharts#quick-start).

 > The JavaScript code to create a chart in Android and iOS is the same.

-Copy the following code to app.js file.
-In your "App.js" file replace your entire code with the code sample below, [Example](https://github.com/fusioncharts/react-native-fusioncharts#quick-start).

 ```javascript
 import React, { Component } from 'react';